Table of Content

 Additionally, the most frequently used test methods are RT, ET, MT, PT, UT, and VT.

-How to Obtain an NDT Certification
+How to obtain an NDT Certification

-Obtaining an NDT certification starts with selecting an NDT program.
+Obtaining an NDT Certification starts with selecting an NDT program.
 NDT occurs in a variety of industrial settings and evaluates structures such as skyrises, railroads, airplanes, and more.
 As a result, choosing the right program is crucial.
 If you are looking to perform NDT underwater, a commercial diving certification program is the best choice.
-It is important to note that not all commercial diving programs offer extensive NDT training.
-In the case of commercial divers with an interest in nondestructive testing, the right program will offer some NDT training in your initial commercial diving certification curriculum.
-Some commercial diving schools will also offer targeted training for the certified commercial divers who are looking to specialize in NDT.
+It is important to note that not all commercial diving programs offer extensive NDT Training.

+In the case of commercial divers with an interest in Non-destructive testing, the right program will offer some NDT training in your initial commercial diving certification curriculum.
+Some commercial diving schools will also offer targeted training for certified commercial divers who are looking to specialize in NDT.